CDCgov/NEDSS-SystemAdminGuide/docs/4_initial_kubernetes_deployment/0_kubernetes_bootstrapping.md

 ## Initial Kubernetes Bootstrapping

 1. Download the Helm configuration package from GitHub.
 Make sure you go through the release page and see what's included [Latest release of CDCgov/NEDSS-Helm](https://github.com/CDCgov/NEDSS-Helm/releases).
-2. Open bash/mac/cloudshell/powershell and unzip the downloaded nbs-helm-v7.5.0 zip file.
+2. Open bash/mac/cloudshell/powershell and unzip the downloaded nbs-helm-vX.Y.Z zip file.
 3. **All helm commands should be executed from the charts directory.** Change directory to where you unzipped the helm **charts** folder `<Helm_Dir>/charts`.

 ---